 If electronics are used and the repeats are other than 24 stitches wide, the needle tape may be marked with a water-soluble pen or removable color tape strips may be placed between the needles that are first and last in each repeat.

-Such techniques may be used in isolated portions of garments as opposed to all over.
+Such techniques may be used in isolated portions of garments instead of all over.